Community shows support for Oregon wrestling coach after tragedy strikes

 “We were about as bare minimum as you can get,” said Brian Hookstead, referring to his family only having on what they slept in the night prior.

-The garage, along with Alicia Hookstead’s car, was destroyed in the fire, which spread through the crawl-space attic, into the house, causing the roof to collapse.
+The garage, along with Alicia Hookstead’s car, was destroyed in the fire, which spread through the crawl-space attic and into the house, causing the roof to collapse.

 Brian Hookstead said the Evansville Fire Department and the homeowner’s insurance investigator don’t know what started the fire.
 However, the investigator told them he eliminated an electrical ignition and said that it started near trash cans behind the garage.